Action Plan

 These benchmarks measure the quality of the program through stories and other personal narratives and anecdotes.

-All benchmark tracking of the plan will be over a 5-year span from the time completion of the grant.
+All benchmark tracking of the plan will be over a 5-year span from the completion of the initial grant award is made.

 A broader range of residents and visitors who appreciate and take advantage of locally offered cultural programs and opportunities